open-easyrtc/open-easyrtc/README.md

 Included Demos
 --------------

-easyRTC comes with a number of demo's which work immediatly after installation.
+EasyRTC comes with a number of demo's which work immediatly after installation.

  * Video and/or Audio connections
  * Multi-party video chat